 Why is GPS free?

 At first, the U.S. military wanted to restrict access to GPS for security reasons.
 In 1983, however, the Soviet Union shot down a Korean passenger jet that strayed from its intended route.
 The mistake could have been avoided with GPS.
 President Ronald Reagan opened the system to the public with reduced accuracy in a program called Selective Availability.
 President Bill Clinton ended Selective Availability in 2000.
-Full, free access to GPS technology allowed for innovations like real-time, turn-by-turn driving directions, GPS tracking for children and packages, geofencing, and more.
+Full, free access to GPS technology allowed for innovations like real-time, turn-by-turn driving directions, GPS tracking for packages, geofencing, and more.
 These advances have increased safety and fueled productivity and economic growth in the U.S. and abroad.

 How does GPS Work?